 Objections must be lodged on the prescribed objection form during the prescribed objection period.
 Objection forms will be available on our website during the prescribed objection period for those properties eligible to submit objections.
 Late objections, or those made outside of the prescribed objection period will not be accepted.

-There is currently no legislated objection period underway.
+There are currently no Objection periods underway.